-As the Leap Motion Controller tracks hands, fingers, and tools in its field of view, it provides updates as a set, or frame, of data.
-Each Frame object representing a frame contains lists of the basic tracking data, such as hands, fingers, and tools, as well as recognized gestures and factors describing the overall motion in the scene.
+As the Leap Motion controller tracks hands, fingers, and tools in its field of view, it provides updates as a set – or frame – of data.
+Each Frame object representing a frame contains lists of tracked entities, such as hands, fingers, and tools, as well as recognized gestures and factors describing the overall motion in the scene.
 The Frame object is essentially the root of the Leap Motion data model.

-The hand model provides information about the position, characteristics, and movement of a detected hand as well as lists of the fingers and tools associated with the hand.
+The hand model provides information about the identity, position, and other characteristics of a detected hand, the arm to which the hand is attached, and lists of the fingers associated with the hand.

 More than two hands can appear in the hand list for a frame if more than one person’s hands or other hand-like objects are in view.
 However, we recommend keeping at most two hands in the Leap Motion Controller’s field of view for optimal motion tracking quality.

 An Arm is a bone-like object that provides the orientation, length, width, and end points of an arm.
 When the elbow is not in view, the Leap Motion controller estimates its position based on past observations as well as typical human proportion.

 The Leap Motion controller provides information about each finger on a hand.
 If all or part of a finger is not visible, the finger characteristics are estimated based on recent observations and the anatomical model of the hand.
 Fingers are identified by type name, i.e. thumb, index, middle, ring, and pinky.

 A Finger object provides a Bone object describing the position and orientation of each anatomical finger bone.
 All fingers contain four bones ordered from base to tip.

 The bones are identified as:

 - Metacarpal – the bone inside the hand connecting the finger to the wrist (except the thumb)

 - Proximal Phalanx – the bone at the base of the finger, connected to the palm